 These Erogenous Zones Want Your Attention

-Do your eyes roll back in your head when your hair is tugged?
+Do your eyes roll back in your head when someone tugs your hair?
 Does a firm foot massage send you into orbit?
-Each and every centimeter of the skin is jammed full of hundreds (sometimes thousands) of touch receptors, which explains why touching, stroking, tickling and massaging feels so stimulating.
+Each and every centimeter of the skin is jammed full of hundreds (sometimes thousands) of touch receptors, which explains why touching, stroking, tickling, and massaging can feel so stimulating.

 Here are the areas that can turn sex into a full-body experience with a little more attention.

 If you’ve ever had your hair washed at a salon, you know just how good a scalp rub can feel.
-Many of us are so used to washing our own hair that this type of touch from someone else feels new and exciting: the hair tugging, the pressure rub at the back of your head where all the tension sits.
+Many of us are so used to washing our own hair that this type of touch from someone else feels new and exciting: the hair tugging, the pressure rub at the back of your head where all the tension sits, the lingering touch at your temples.
 It’s enough to make you want to book a haircut right now.

-Techniques to try: Run your fingertips through your partner’s hair, and then move onto a firmer massage of their scalp using the pressure of your fingers.
+Techniques to try: Run your fingertips through your partner’s hair, and then move onto a firmer scalp massage using the pressure of your fingers.
 If you don’t have someone else’s hands available, try a head tingler.